Counselling first session:

 I can't make it:

-If you are unable to attend, please contact the Western Children’s Health Centre or Stephanie directly with as much time as possible so that appointments may be allocated to others waiting.
+If you are unable to attend, please provide as much notice as possible so that appointments may be allocated to others waiting.
 A minimum of 24 hours notice is required.
-Less than 24 hours notice will incur a 50% cancellation fee.
+Less than 24 hours notice will incur a $50 no show fee.